akhmadyuswa20/exercise-data-scence-dsf-35/README.md

 The dataset contains a set of 150 records under 5 attributes - Petal Length, Petal Width, Sepal Length, Sepal width and Class(Species).

 ## Project Goals
-The Iris classification project using the Iris flower data set used for multi-class classification Dataset has several important goals related to medical applications and machine learning.
+The Iris classification project using the Iris flower data set used for multi-class classification Dataset has several important goals to build a machine learning model that will predict the reliability of an iris flower based on their specific features.
 Here are some of the main goals:

-1. Building a breast tumors classification model using the Decision Tree Algorithm
+1. Building a iris classification model using the Decision Tree Algorithm
-2. Analyze tumor characteristics with good accuracy
+2. Analyze iris plant characteristics with good accuracy
 3. Visualize data using the Decision Tree Algorithm with the model that has been created and with good accuracy

+## conclusion